asizemore/ENM_375_lecture_code/README.md

 **Lecture 6, February 6th**

 The data for all figures in this lecture is included within the notebook.
 Catan dice rolls from 2016-2019 collected by [Taylor Patch](https://github.com/tcpatch).

+**Lecture 7, February 11th**

+For this lecture, we use data from [NASA's data portal](https://nasa.github.io/data-nasa-gov-frontpage/) about [bolide reports](https://data.nasa.gov/Space-Science/Fireball-And-Bolide-Reports/mc52-syum), as well as the data from the 2018 [Central Park squirrel census](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw).
+The in-class exercise will only use the squirrel data.